antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ##  A song of Genomic Alterations en Oncogenes

 Thus far we looked at colon cancer characteristics mainly based on gene expression.
 Recently, a new article was published that describes and analyses a large cohort of CRC patients.

-The data used in this new article thus include both genome and transcriptome information, and, notably, this dataset is exceptionally well-annotated with extensive clinical information ([Nature 2024: CRC : Nunes et al](https://doi.org/10.1038/s41586-024-07769-3)).
+The data used in this new article include both genome and transcriptome information.
+Notably, this dataset is exceptionally well-annotated with extensive clinical information ([Nature 2024: CRC : Nunes et al](https://doi.org/10.1038/s41586-024-07769-3)).
 It contains 1063 tumor samples and 120 tissue normals.

 ### Introduction to the Nunes data